samysadi/acs/README.md

 # License
 ACS' code is published under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.txt)

+Moreover, the source and binary forms of ACS are subject to the following citation license.
+By downloading ACS, you agree to cite [the following paper describing ACS](#papers) and all relevant papers listed in the package citations here in any kind of material you produce where ACS was used to conduct search or experimentation, whether be it a research paper, dissertation, article, poster, presentation, or documentation.

+## Papers <a name="papers"></a>
++ Samy Sadi and Belabbas Yagoubi, "ACS - Advanced Cloud Simulator: A Discrete Event Based Simulator for Cloud Computing Environments", In Proceedings of ICNAS'2015, Annaba, Algeria.
+ISBN 978-9931-9142-0-4.

 # Downloads
 ACS' Jar file can be downloaded [from here](http://github.com/samysadi/acs/releases).